storj/docs/app/(docs)/object-mount/macos/installation/page.md

 # Installation Guide: macOS Native App

-This section covers how to install the Object Mount native application for macOS using a standard `.dmg` file.
+This section covers how to install the Object Mount native application for macOS using a standard `.dmg` image.

 The steps below work for Macs with either Intel processors or Apple Silicon (M1/M2/M3/M4/M5) chips.

 ## System Requirements

-Before you begin, make sure your system meets the following system requirements:
+Before you begin, make sure your Mac meets the following system requirements:

 - macOS 12 Monterey or later

-  (Note: macOS 13 Ventura or later for advanced features such as Fast Copy & Fast Move)
+  (Note: macOS 13 Ventura or later required for advanced features such as Fast Copy & Fast Move)

 - At least 300MB of free disk space
-- Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local buckets
+- Internet connection for mounting cloud-hosted buckets, or LAN connection for mounting local S3 buckets
 - macFUSE 4.8.2 or later must be installed (see instructions below)

-## Step 1: Download the latest Object Mount Installation File
+## Step 1: Download the latest Installation Image

 Download the correct macOS `.dmg` disk image file for your system.

-**Note:** Contact your [Storj representative](https://www.storj.io/landing/get-in-touch) if you need access to the most up-to-date disk image.
+**Note:** Contact your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch) if you need access to the most up-to-date disk image.

 {% callout type="info" %}
 Be sure to choose the version that matches your chip architecture:
 - **x86** for Intel processors
 - **arm64** for Apple Silicon/chips (M1-M5).

-If you’re unsure which chip you have:
+To determine which chip you have:
 - Click the Apple  menu in the top left
 - Select **About This Mac**
 - Look for **Processor** (Intel) or **Chip** (Apple M1, M2, etc.)